strapdata/elassandra-google-k8s-marketplace/README.md

 ### Set env variables according to your cluster

-Set the following environment variables according to your deployment:
+Set up the following environment variables in accordance with your deployment:
 ```
 export NAMESPACE=default
 export APP_INSTANCE_NAME=elassandra-1